Wednesday, October 28, 2015

 Fancy a medieval adventure?

 Let's cut to the chase: you’re a clown.
-Yes, a clown.
-Well, you are plucky Jack The Jester who happens to also be in love with the Princess, Griselda.
-Sadly, she will never look at you with the same love-struck passion (probably because of that silly costume you are wearing!).
+Well, you are plucky Jack The Jester who happens to be in love with the Princess, Griselda.
+Sadly, she will never look at you with the same love-struck passion (probably because of your silly costume!).
 Fortunately, for you, the kingdom of Allegorid was attacked by dragons!!

 Since when was that fortunate?
 Well, they stole all the magical lamps which helped to protect everyone in the kingdom from evil.
-This also includes the most acclaimed lamp, a cherished and powerful Black Lamp.
-Of course, it does!
+This also includes the most acclaimed lamp - a cherished and powerful Black Lamp.
 So, let's get going and rescue our dolly bird princess Griselda.
 Fail and death awaits you... great storyline, uh?

-Okay, enough reading because it's time to see the first screenshot...
+Okay, let's take a little break because it's time to see the first screenshot...

 The thing I adore about Black Lamp's visuals is the detail - from backgrounds to sprites!